moritzj29/judo-mqtt-bridge/README.md

 -> the getjudo.py can be also started from a local Win10 VSCode installation, for easier tests of the config (after adding python through extensions and paho-mqtt with pip install)

+### Running in Docker
+0. MQTT should be already setup and running
+1. prepare config_judo.py to match your system
+2. run docker container and mount `config_judo.py` to `/app/config_getjudo.py`

 ### Startup
 Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities: